 - You need to attach a maximum of ten letters of evaluation with the application.
-These letters are addressed to the MCAT medical colleges of your choice where you want to apply for taking admission.
+These letters are addressed to the medical colleges of your choice where you want to apply for taking admission.

 - The above-mentioned information is evaluated.
-It is then supplied to the MCAT medical colleges where you have planned to apply for admission.
+It is then supplied to the medical colleges where you have planned to apply for admission.

 Medical Schools and Your MCAT Scores

 For The University of South Carolina, the application is to be submitted to AMCAS after June 1 until December 1.
-The MCAT scores must be made available to the University of Carolina if you want to be considered for admission here.
+The test scores must be made available to the University of Carolina if you want to be considered for admission here.
 You must have taken this test at least twice.
-The test should be taken by the month of September of the same year during which you are planning to take admission to this MCAT medical school.
+The test should be taken by the month of September of the same year during which you are planning to take admission to this med school.
 To get information in detail, you may visit the link http://admissions.med.sc.edu/admissions.requirements.asp.